BabyBG/Chess/README.md

 - AI can't recognise checkmate or stalemates as a favourable/unfavourable outcome
 - AI doesn't factor pawns reaching the backline in it's evaluation
 - Various AI functions not fully stable and cause freezes.
 Have not fully explored which are unreliable.

+0.2

+- Fixed bug causing computer to crash when evaluating checkmates